-Vacant home insurance policies are typically 50 percent more expensive than typical homeowners insurance policies.
-The average homeowners policy costs $1,228 per year, so vacant property insurance typically costs $1,842 per year.
+Vacant home insurance policies are typically 50% to 150% more expensive than homeowners insurance policies.
+While premiums for homeowners policies vary widely across the country, the national average is $1,228 per year, making the average for vacant property insurance $1,842 per year.

-Unoccupied property insurance is significantly more expensive than a homeowners policy because it’s considered riskier than an occupied property because no one is living in or watching the property, leaving it open for thieves and vandals.
-The unoccupied home may incur damage during a storm, which can get worse because it may not be noticed right away.
+Unoccupied or vacant property insurance is significantly more expensive than a homeowners policy because it’s considered riskier than an occupied property.
+Because no one is actively maintaining or watching the property, it becomes a target for thieves and vandals.
+Moreover, unoccupied homes may incur damage during a storm, which can get worse because if it’s not noticed right away.

-However, insurance providers know that the property isn’t going to be vacant forever, so they generally let you prorate the policy for the amount of time it will be vacant.
-For example, if the property will be vacant for about 90 days, you would pay for a 90-day vacant home insurance policy and then the remainder of the year reverts back to your homeowners policy, This is common and easy to do by contacting your insurance provider.
+However, insurance providers assume the property isn’t going to be vacant forever, so they generally let you prorate the policy for the time it will be vacant.
+For example, if the property will be vacant for about 90 days, you can usually pay for a 90-day vacant home insurance policy.
+Your coverage reverts to your homeowners policy for the remainder of the year.

 Factors That Affect Vacant Home Insurance Costs

-Although vacant property insurance can be costly, there are certain things that affect the costs.
-The planned length of vacancy and the reason the property is vacant both affect the cost.
-Generally, a home that is in between tenants or a vacation rental property is less expensive than a home that is vacant because it needs repairs.
+Although vacant property insurance can be expensive, certain things impact the costs.
+Two examples are the planned length of vacancy and the reason the property is vacant both.
+Generally, a home that is in between tenants or a vacation rental property is less expensive to insure than a home that is vacant because it needs repairs.